LennartFr/learnblockchain/ReadMeComposer.md

-# Decentralized Energy with Hyperledger Composer

-A key application of Blockchain being currently explored is a Decentralized Energy network.
-The idea stems from a neighborhood where certain Residents are producing energy through Solar panels or other means, and can sell excess energy to Residents needing energy.
-The transactions would be based on coins in each Resident's account.
-As per a pre-determined contract and rate, the coins would be debited from the consumer and credited to the producer, for a certain billing period.
-Each transaction would need to be atomic and added to a Blockchain ledger for trust and verification.
-The network can include Banks to transact coins for Fiat currency (USD).
-The network can have Utility Company who can buy or provide energy through the network.

-In this code pattern, we will create such a Blockchain application using Hyperledger Composer.
-The network consists of Residents, Banks and Utility Companies.
-Residents can exchange coins for energy among each other.
-The application assumes a pre-paid system where transactions occur after the energy is consumed and the values are updated.
-The Resident can exchange coins for Fiat money (USD) with Banks on the network.
-The Residents can also transact coins for energy with a Utility company on the network.
+# Introduction

 This code pattern is for developers looking to start building Blockchain applications with Hyperledger Composer.
 When the reader has completed this code pattern, they will understand how to:

-* Create business network using Hyperledge Composer and recording transactions on Blockchain ledger
+* Create a business network using Hyperledge Composer and recording transactions on the Blockchain ledger
-* Deploying the networking to an instance of Hyperledger Fabric
+* Deploying the network to an instance of Hyperledger Fabric
 * Building an Angular app to interact with the network through REST API